iotpumpdeveloper/gameofchess-ageofai/README.md

 sh install.sh
 sh run_demo.sh
 ```
-Now go to localhost, you should be able to see the game running.
+Now go to localhost, you should be able to see the game up and running.

 To stop the game servers, just do:
 ```sh